 Competence field Entrepreneurship

-Starting in the upcoming winter semester 2021/22, students of the master's programs "M.Sc.
+Since the winter semester 2021/22, students of the master's programs "M.Sc.
 BWL" and "M.Sc.
-BWL, t. o." will be able to participate in three modules of the new competence field "Entrepreneurship".
+BWL, t. o." are able to participate in three modules of the new competence field "Entrepreneurship".

 In addition, students of the Master's program in Real Estate Engineering and Management ("M.Sc.
 IuI") can also select modules of the competence field as part of their selective modules.